Cycling in Albania – practical bike touring guide

 Weather

 Albania’s Mediterranean climate makes it a perfect destination for cycling holidays.
 Albanian summers are sunny and dry, so expect some lovely cycling tan (remember to bring good sunscreen!).
 In July and August, the heat might make biking unbearable.
 The best time to visit Albania is from April to June and September to October.
-Bear in mind that in April and in October you can expect some heavy rainfalls.
+Remember that you can expect some heavy rainfall in April and October.
 Up in the mountains, there might still be snow in April.

 cycling albania